Iryū: Live action series

 The manga was adapted into a series of live action dramas by Fuji TV.
 Directed by both Satoshi Kubota and Naruhide Mizuta, the first season of the live action series was produced by Sōsuke Osabe and Yasuyuki Asuyuki with Koji Hayashi as the scriptwriter.
-The series ran for 11 episodes which were broadcast on Fuji TV between April 13, 2006 and June 29, 2006.
+The series ran for 11 episodes which were broadcast on Fuji TV between April 13, 2006, and June 29, 2006.
 The ending theme for the first season is "Believe" by Ai.
 Fuji TV released a DVD box set on October 27, 2006.
 The soundtrack for the series was released by Universal Sigma on June 7, 2006, which was re-released by Universal Sigma on September 18, 2013.

 Directed by Hiroki Hayama, Kazunari Hoshino and Naruhide Mizuta, the second season of the live action series was produced by Sōsuke Osabe and Reiko Misao with Koji Hayashi as the scriptwriter.
-The series ran for 11 episodes which were broadcast on Fuji TV between October 11, 2007 and December 20, 2007.
+The series ran for 11 episodes which were broadcast on Fuji TV between October 11, 2007, and December 20, 2007.
 The ending theme for the second season is "One" by Ai.
 Fuji TV released a DVD box set on April 16, 2008.
 The soundtrack for the series was released by Universal Sigma on November 28, 2007, which was re-released by Universal Sigma on September 18, 2013.

 Directed by Hiroki Hayama, Ryo Tanaka and Naruhide Mizuta, the third season of the live action series was produced by Tsuneya Watanabe with Koji Hayashi as the scriptwriter.
-The series ran for 10 episodes which were broadcast on Fuji TV between October 14, 2010 and December 16, 2010.
+The series ran for 10 episodes on Fuji TV between October 14, 2010, and December 16, 2010.
 The ending theme for the third season is "Door to the Future" (未来への扉, Mirai e no Tobira) by Deep.
 Fuji TV released a DVD box set on April 6, 2011.
 The soundtrack for the series was released by Universal Sigma on December 8, 2010.

 A fourth season of the drama was announced in 2013.
 It was broadcast from January 9 to March 20, 2014.

 Reception

-Iryū: Team Medical Dragon received the 50th Shogakukan Manga Award for general manga in 2005.
+Iryū: Team Medical Dragon received won the 50th Shogakukan Manga Award in the general category in 2005.